Juan Antonio Pizzi: Saudi Arabia

+Later career

 Pizzi returned to San Lorenzo in June 2019, six years after his first managerial spell.
 On 31 October, he was dismissed due to poor results.

-On 21 January 2021, Pizzi was appointed at Racing Club de Avellaneda.
+On 21 January 2021, Pizzi was appointed at Racing Club.
 His team lost the Supercopa Argentina 5–0 to River in March and the Copa de la Superliga final to Colón.
-He was removed by club president Víctor Blanco on 9 August after a 1–0 defeat to city rivals Club Atlético Independiente.
+He was removed by club president Víctor Blanco on 9 August after a 1–0 defeat to city rivals Independiente.

-On 29 June 2022, Pizzi signed a one-year contract at Al-Wasl F.C. of the UAE Pro League.
+On 29 June 2022, Pizzi signed a one-year contract at Al-Wasl of the UAE Pro League.
+Having finished fifth in his only season, he returned to international management with Bahrain.
+At the 2023 AFC Asian Cup in Qatar, his team finished their group ahead of South Korea before being eliminated by Japan in the last 16.
+He left by mutual consent on 16 February 2024, seven months into a two-year deal.